 As of September 13, 2018, Tu Hogar Renace has received 216,540 applications and has determined 122,314 eligible.
-The program has served residents in every municipio conducting temporary repairs.
-Most program activity is concentrated in the following five (5) municipalities:
+The program has served residents in every municipality conducting temporary repairs.
+Most program activity is concentrated in the following 5 municipalities: